 Running a large, premium, seven-seat SUV is never going to be cheap, but the Q7 shouldn’t break the bank either.
 The only option from launch is a 268bhp 3.0 TDI engine (although other markets get a 3.0 TFSI petrol, too), which returns claimed economy and CO2 emissions of 47.9mpg and 153g/km.

 That’s slightly better than the BMW X5 30d M Sport (47.1mpg and 158g/km) despite the Audi carrying and extra pair of seats and producing 14bhp more.
 That 153g/km figure puts the Q7 in tax band G which costs £180 a year, and attracts a 29 per cent BIK rate for company car users.

-There will be a more efficient version of the 218bhp 3.0 TDI engine available later in 2015, around the same time as the plug-in hybrid Q7 e-tron goes on sale.
+The more efficient 215bhp version of the 3.0 TDI engine provides 52.3mpg and 144g/km so will be slightly cheaper to run.
+It will be available later in 2015, around the same time as the plug-in hybrid Q7 e-tron goes on sale.
 Combining a 254bhp 3.0 TDI engine with a 124bhp electric motor integrated into the gearbox, the Q7 e-tron produces a total of 368bhp and 700Nm, but returns a tax-busting 166mpg and 50g/km.